DTStack/dt-sql-parser/README.md

 ```

 ### Code Completion
-Obtaining autocomplete information at a specified position in SQL.
+Obtaining code completion information at a specified position in SQL.
 We can refer to the example of using `FlinkSQL`.

-Invoke the `getSuggestionAtCaretPosition` method, pass the SQL content and the row and column numbers indicating the position where auto-completion is desired.
+Invoke the `getSuggestionAtCaretPosition` method, pass the SQL content and the row and column numbers indicating the position where code completion is desired.
 + keyword candidates list

     ```javascript